koccs/repo-search/README.md

 application.
 * Create a github repository for the application so we can pull it down and test it.

+## Download node packages

+Run `npm i` to download node packages which are necessary to run the applications.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.